Course badge

 - Countries with GNI below $13,000

 Harvard Catalyst Postgraduate Education is dedicated to addressing equity and intersectionality in medicine.
 Race, ethnicity, age, and sex can impact how different people respond to the same intervention.
 Diversity of thought and perspectives through the lens of a participant’s background contributes to an enhanced course experience, improved research and development, and overall better medical devices.
 The benefits of bringing more seats to the table extends far beyond this course.
-With this in mind, this course is intentionally reserving space for applicants from historically excluded communities to attend the course.
+With this in mind, we encourage applicants who identify as people from historically excluded communities to apply.